jessiezhou819/campus-explorer/README.md

 ## Overview

-campus-explorer is an integrated developer toolset that simplifies campus data management, visualization, and querying.
-It combines a robust backend infrastructure with an interactive frontend, enabling seamless geographic visualization and data interaction within a cohesive architecture.
+Campus Explorer is a web application designed to make campus data management, visualization, and querying simple and intuitive.
+It combines a robust backend with an interactive frontend, allowing seamless geographic visualization and data interaction within a cohesive architecture.

 **Why campus-explorer?**